Silent and Composed Matt. 26:63-68

 63But Jesus kept silent.
 And the high priest said to Him, “I adjure You by the living God, that You tell us whether You are the Christ, the Son of God.”
 64Jesus said to him, “You have said it yourself; nevertheless I tell you, hereafter you will see the Son of Man sitting at the right hand of Power, and coming on the clouds of heaven.”
 65Then the high priest tore his robes and said, “He has blasphemed!
 What further need do we have of witnesses?
 Behold, you have now heard the blasphemy; 66what do you think?”
 They answered, “He deserves death!”
 67Then they spat in His face and beat Him with their fists; and others slapped Him, 68and said, “Prophesy to us, You Christ; who is the one who hit You?”

-At the mock trial, Jesus kept silent.
-The accusations, innuendoes, and ridicule flowed.
+At the mock trial, Jesus initially kept silent.
+The innuendoes, accusations, and ridicule flowed.
 Where most of us could not hold our tongue, His composure was powerful.
 He brought the entire universe into existence simply by His spoken word, which is powerful and majestic (Gen. 1, Ps.
-29:4), but now He stood before His earthly judge and jury in calm stillness.
+29:4), but now He stood before a human judge and jury in calm stillness.
 Oh, to have been a fly on the wall, to see our Lord’s demeanor, the expression on His face, and the gaze of His eyes!
-Did He look at the ground, His accusers, or up to heaven?

 It was also to their benefit that Jesus didn’t take steps to defend Himself and put a stop to the nonsense of that kangaroo court.
 Like earlier in His ministry, when some people tried to throw Him off a high cliff, He simply walked through and away from the people untouched (Luke 4:28-30).
 This time, when they were about to throw Him on the cross for a public execution, Jesus didn’t resist.
 And it was good for them, and for us today, that He held His peace.
-Had He not, there would have been no sacrifice for our sins, their sins, or anyone’s sins.
-Further to their benefit, and eternally so, He allowed them to carry out their sinful purpose, but through their actions, God had a higher purpose.
+Had He not, there would have been no sacrifice for our sins or theirs, or anyone’s sins.
+Further to their benefit, and eternally so, He allowed them to carry out their sinful purpose, because through their actions God had a higher purpose.

 His only words were an assertion, sprung from the interrogation.
 It was not a defense but a proclamation in no uncertain terms.
-The high priest understood clearly the meaning of His words.
-Jesus owned the charge implied in the question thrown at Him.
-He is “the Christ, the Son of God.”
-He accepted a similar identity from Peter and the apostles, who confessed, “You are the Christ, the son of the living God” (Matt.
+The high priest understood clearly the meaning of Jesus’ words.
+Our Lord owned the charge implied in the question thrown at Him.
+He is, in fact, “the Christ, the Son of God.”
+He accepted a similar identification from Peter and the apostles, who confessed, “You are the Christ, the son of the living God” (Matt.
 16:16).
-The high priest used this as grounds for blasphemy, and it would be if Jesus were not God.
-But He was and is God.
-So, using His favorite reference to Himself, He forewarned them that He, as the Son of Man, would come back, not like a lamb (see Isaiah 53:6), but in power from heaven.
+The high priest used this as grounds for blasphemy, and it would be—if Jesus were not God.
+But He was and is God manifested in the flesh.
+So, using His favorite reference to Himself, Jesus forewarned them that the Son of Man would come back, not like a lamb (see Isaiah 53:6), but in power from heaven.

 0 Comments